LukeHatton21/HydrogenModel/README.md

 The LCOH code was developed by Luke Hatton, who can be contacted at l.hatton23@imperial.ac.uk

-L Hatton, 2025.
+L Hatton, 2026.
 A global, levelised cost of hydrogen (LCOH) model.
-Currently under review.